T

 landmark

-The official residence of the Danish royal family, consisting of four identical classical palaces.
+The winter residence of the Danish royal family, consisting of four Rococo palaces.
 Witness the changing of the guard ceremony daily at noon.

-• Arrive by 11:30 AM for a good viewing spot for the changing of the guard.
+• Arrive by 11:30 AM to secure a good spot for the Changing of the Guard.

 2. Midday